jplavorr/Data-Science/README.md

 # João Pedro Lavor
 <sub>*Data Scientist Student* at Sigmoidal.ia</sub>

-I am a student about to graduate in mathematics (UFPE) with an interest in the field of machine learning and data science.
+Graduated in Mathematics (UFPE) with an interest in the field of machine learning and data science.
 I seek to improve my knowledge in applied mathematics.

 **Background in:** Mathematics, Python, Machine Learning and Applied Math.